FrancesOkolo/francesokolo.github.io/README.md

 - [**Project 2: The Great Repository Mystery**](https://github.com/yourusername/repository-mystery) - A gripping whodunit that will keep you guessing until the final commit.
 - [**Project 3: The Astonishing API Escapades**](https://github.com/yourusername/api-escapades) - A breathtaking journey into the heart of API integration, where no two endpoints are the same.

-## :sparkles: A Glimpse Into My World :sparkles:
+## A Glimpse Into My World :sparkles:

 When I'm not conquering the digital realm, I dabble in these exhilarating pursuits: